aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 #### Catch-all routes

+???+ note
-!!! note "We recommend having explicit routes whenever possible; use catch-all routes sparingly"
+    We recommend having explicit routes whenever possible; use catch-all routes sparingly.

 You can use a regex string to handle an arbitrary number of paths within a request, for example `.+`.

 You can also combine nested paths with greedy regex to catch in between routes.

+???+ warning
-!!! warning "We will choose the more explicit registered route that match incoming event"
+    We will choose the more explicit registered route that match incoming event.

 === "app.py"